Youngdi/TakeOver/README.md

   - 領土爭奪戰配合景文科大切分圖(49格)
   - 各種資源(上架)的Icon圖

-### Tech
+### Tech of App
-This app uses a number of open source projects to work properly:
+This App uses a number of open source projects to work properly:

 * [React-Native](https://facebook.github.io/react-native) - Build mobile apps with React
 * [React-Navigation](https://github.com/react-community/react-navigation) - React Navigation is born from the React Native community's need for an extensible yet easy-to-use navigation solution.
 It replaces and improves upon several navigation libraries in the ecosystem, including Ex-Navigation, React Native's Navigator and NavigationExperimental components.
 React Navigation can also be used across React and React Native projects allowing for a higher degree of shared code.